jawadahmed91/core-php-task/README.md

 - **Form Storage**: Form metadata is stored in a MySQL database.
 - **Form Display**: Dynamically generated forms are displayed using Bootstrap for a clean and responsive design.
 - **Form Submission**: Forms are submitted via AJAX, validated server-side, and the submissions are stored in a database.
-An email is sent out for fields marked to be sent.
 - **Bot Prevention**: Includes mechanisms to prevent automated bots from submitting forms.
 - **OOP-based Architecture**: The application is structured using object-oriented programming principles to ensure maintainability and scalability.
 - **Docker Deployment**: The application is set up to run within a Docker container, ensuring consistent environments across different stages of development and deployment.